How The Media Are Using Encryption Tools To Collect Anonymous Tips

 While many encryption apps are used to bypass such surveillance of communications between leakers and the press, some apps are being used by staffers within the government to communicate with each other.
 A recent Washington Post article stated that some White House staffers are relying on an encrypted messaging app called Confide to communicate with each other without using official phones or email, out of a fear of leaks.

-But using an app like that — to make official White House communications private — raises red flags for Chris Lu, former deputy labor secretary under President Barack Obama.
+But using an app like that — to make official White House communications private — raises red flags for Chris Lu, former Deputy Labor Secretary under President Barack Obama.

 "At the White House and at the Department of Labor," Lu says, "we were given very clear training and guidance about the Presidential Records Acts and maintaining documents."
 The Washington Post story, he says, "instantly raised red flags whether it was in compliance with the Presidential Records Act.
 And it clearly is not."
 (That law is meant to ensure that communications in the White House are maintained for historical purposes.)